 I have no shame in saying I am a judge a book by it's cover kind of gal.
 Usually before I click on the 'buy' button I will peruse through several copies of the same novel until I find that one perfect cover that will inspire my imagination and launch me into my reading journey.
-My copy of News of the World has that old west painting kind of feel with the look of a bygone age but with vibrant colors that gets you reading ready.
+My cover of News of the World has that old west kind of feel with the look of a bygone age and with vibrant colors that gets you reading ready.
 As of now there is only one edition and it's a lovely cover to hold.
-Do you share my affinity for book cover culture as well?
+Do you share my affinity for novel cover culture as well?

 Now onto the book!
 News of the World a novel takes place in 1870 Dallas, Texas making its way south near San Antonio.
 Seventy year old civil war soldier Captain Jefferson Kidd and ten year old Johanna Leonberger are unexpectedly thrown together and sent on a dangerous journey to reunite the troubled young girl back with her relatives.
-Johanna, kidnapped by the Kiowa Indians four years earlier yearns to be back with her people and struggles with readjustment into her previous life while learning to trust in her reluctant guardian Captain Kidd.
+Johanna, kidnapped by the Kiowa Indians four years earlier yearns to be back with the Kiowa and struggles with readjustment into the life she had before while learning to trust in her reluctant guardian Captain Kidd.
 As they travel from town to town Kidd makes his living by being a 'reader' charging a dime to hear the newspaper articles he chooses to read to the townsfolk.
 The insight the author writes into Captain Kidd's readings are fascinating as he knows what articles to read and how to read them to a crowd that could either revolt or be calmed by what he reads.
-This books ending tops my all time favorite finales and gives you that happy, satiated feeling after eating a heavy meal.
+The books ending tops my all time favorite finales and gives you that happy satiated feeling.
 You will not be disappointed.

 News of the World received a five bookmark rating from our reading group for its wild west adventure, a heart stopping shoot out and a sweet friendship that builds over a journey's time.
 This book is just under 200 pages and our group wished it could of gone another one hundred more!

-Paulette Jiles's writing style was new to our book club.
+Paulette Jiles's writing style was new to our reading group.
 The author writes with minimal punctuation and no quotes from character to character.
 It may take a few pages in to get use to the lyrical format but when you do you will be quickly immersed into the story so much that you won't be able to put it down.

 Maybe life is just carrying news.
 Surviving to carry the news.
 Maybe we have just one message, and it is delivered to us when we are born and we are never sure what it says; it may have nothing to do with us personally but it must be carried by hand through a life, all the way, and at the end handed over, sealed.